Up to 35% off Raised Beds

 Laurel Cherry is a poisonous plant, except for the edible fruit pulp.

-• Sun Exposure: Full sun to full shade
+sun-requirements sun requirements Full sun to full shade

-Laurel Cherry offers an elegant display throughout all 4 seasons.
+Laurel cherry offers an elegant display throughout all 4 seasons.
 All year round, this large shrub features large, deep green leaves.
 By midsummer, it explodes with flower stalks, or racemes, of tiny plum-scented flowers.
 Then, in the fall and winter, clusters of deep red cherry-like fruit slowly turn to a striking black color.

-Laurel Cherry is a good choice for coastal regions as it tolerates salt-spray well.
+Laurel cherry is a good choice for coastal regions as it tolerates salt spray well.
 It also grows fast and adapts to all kinds of growing conditions.
-While there are dwarf species out there, traditional Laurel Cherry makes a great security hedge.
+While there are dwarf species out there, traditional laurel cherry makes a great security hedge.
 Prune it into shape if you prefer less of a tree look.

 Lilac